Fighting Father Dunne: Plot

 As the house gets more and more fixed up, the number of youths staying there grows.
 In addition to providing them food and shelter, Father Dunne also provides guidance to the young men, attempting to help them turn into productive members of society.
 Dunne particularly works hard on one of the more sullen, violent youths, Matt Davis, who has been physically abused by his alcoholic father.
 Eventually, Dunne becomes aware that the adolescents under his care are being violently bullied by some of the older teenagers who also compete in selling papers.
 He at first attempts to talk to the manager at the paper in charge of sales, but his efforts are frustrated.
 Matt then organizes the boys at the home to work as a group, in support of one another, in order to offset the larger, stronger teenagers.
 While it is initially successful, the violence begins to ratchet up, eventually leading to a violent confrontation which sees the horse which has been loaned to the boys to help them deliver the papers killed, and Jimmy's leg is crushed under a wagon wheel.
 Matt blames himself for the altercation, and flees the home in shame.

 Father Dunne then convinces Michael O'Donnell, who had loaned the boys the horse, to threaten to evict the newspaper from their building, since he owns it.
 The newspaper then relents and intervenes on the boys' behalf with the older delivery boys, averting further violence.
 Dunne then turns his efforts into raising money to build a larger, more permanent home for the boys.
 While he is doing that, he also continues to search for Matt.
 He eventually finds him, but cannot convince to him to leave his abusive father and return to the home.

 Eventually, O'Donnell and Lee help Dunne form a board of directors to help raise money for the permanent home, and it is eventually built.
 After it opens, Matt arrives to ask for help from Dunne.
 He is fleeing from the police, after having almost been caught during a robbery.
 Dunne agrees to help him, but convinces him that the first step is to turn himself in.
 Before he can, however, they are surprised by a police officer.
 Matt mistakes him for his drunken father and shoots him, killing him.

 Matt surrenders, but is sentenced to death.
 Even though Dunne intercedes on his behalf with the governor, the execution is carried out.
-While he was unsuccessful with Matt, Father Dunne is gets solace from all the boys waiting for him when he returns to the home, all of which he has saved.
+While he was unsuccessful with Matt, Father Dunne gets solace from the boys waiting for him when he returns to the home, all of whom he has saved.